The iconic food of Piedmont

 They can be served as a snack, with an aperitif or a glass of wine.
 During our traditional meals are perfect with starters and appreciated for their lighter texture compared to regular bread loafs.
 Some pastry shops sell them covered in dark chocolate, make them ideal for a sweet break.

-Probably the most innovative way to recycle them goes to Michelin-star chef Davide Scabin: one of his signature dishes is a Fassona beef fillet steak cutlet, breaded in a crunchy breadstick crumble.
+Probably the most innovative way to recycle them is the recipe of Michelin-star chef Davide Scabin.
+One of his signature dishes in its restaurant Combal.Zero, is a Fassona beef fillet steak cutlet, breaded in a crunchy breadstick crumble.
 Once the meat is cooked, is taken to the table on a wooden fire obtained by burning rosemary and other aromatic herbs which leave to the preparation an ancestral smoked final taste.